-What does this have to do with Revelation and a present-day interpretation of its prophetic vision?
+What does this have to do with the Book of Revelation and a present-day interpretation of its prophetic vision?
 We cannot view Revelation as merely a historical text.
 It is the living Word of God.
 It speaks to us on many levels.
-But one, most certainly as you will see, is the prophetic aspect for today—a level of interpretation strangely rejected by many Scripture scholars.
+But one, as we will see, is the prophetic aspect for today—a level of interpretation strangely rejected by many Scripture scholars.

 But not by the popes.

 REVELATION AND TODAY

 Ironically, it was Pope Paul VI who used a passage from St. John’s prophetic vision to describe, in part, this very crisis of faith in the Word of God.

 The tail of the devil is functioning in the disintegration of the Catholic world.
 The darkness of Satan has entered and spread throughout the Catholic Church even to its summit.
 Apostasy, the loss of the faith, is spreading throughout the world and into the highest levels within the Church. —Address on the Sixtieth Anniversary of the Fatima Apparitions, October 13, 1977